By using this site, you agree to the Privacy Policy and Terms of Use.

 Since 2015, the fund’s provided an average annual return of 14.6%.
 I feel it could be a great portfolio addition to help me retire in comfort.

-See also 3 high-yield shares that could help set a SIPP up for decades
+See also 3 shares that could help a SIPP double in value

 You Might Also Like